mined-gatech/MKS-hardening/README.md

 ## Contents

-`predict_resonse` -- example script showing how to use the calibrated linkages for prediction of responses (effective strength and strain rate partitioning) for two-phase microstructure(s)
+`predict_response` -- example script showing how to use the calibrated linkages for prediction of responses (effective strength and strain rate partitioning) for two-phase microstructure(s)

 `predict_ss_linear` -- example script showing how to use the calibrated linkages for prediction of stress--strain curves of composites with phases exhibiting linear strain hardening behavior